-- (i) A listed entity; and - (ii) An entity (a) defined by regulation or legislation as a public interest entity or (b) for which the audit is required by regulation or legislation to be conducted in compliance with the same independence requirements that apply to the audit of listed entities.
+- (a) A listed entity; and - (b) An entity: - Defined by regulation or legislation as a public interest entity; or - (ii) For which the audit is required by regulation or legislation to be conducted in compliance with the same independence requirements that apply to the audit of listed entities.
 Such regulation may be promulgated by any relevant regulator, including an audit regulator.